 It’s common for Berliners and tourist to flock here on sunny days and enjoy this green part of Berlin.
 I certainly enjoyed walking around the airfield, up and down the runways, something you won’t be able to do at any other airport.

 But if you want something extra to do on your trip and you love unusual things to do.
 Then book yourself on one of the tours of the Tempelhof airport building.
 A guided tour of the now abandoned airport, although a lot of the space is used by companies.
 The tour lasts about 2 hours and takes you into the main airport check-in all very retro, up onto the roof for fantastic 360-degree views of Berlin, you can see the Sky Tower and Teufelsberg Spy Station.
 Then even into the old air-raid shelters, which could hold up to 88 people.

-It’s a great alternative thing to do to do on a rainy day to keep you dry or on a sunny day to keep your in the shade for a few hours!
+It’s a great alternative thing to do on a rainy day to keep you dry or on a sunny day to keep your in the shade for a few hours!

 - The tour was sold out with 35 people so book in advance if you want to do.